AMBarbosa/ecotrends/README.md

 ```

 Let’s now **compute the model predictions** for each year, optionally
-delimiting them to the modelled region (though you can use a larger or
+delimiting them to the modelled region (though you can predict on a
-an entirely different region, assuming that the species-environment
+larger or an entirely different region, assuming that the
-relationships are the same as in the modelled region), and optionally
+species-environment relationships are the same as in the modelled
-saving results to a file:
+region), and optionally saving results to a file:

 ``` r
 preds <- ecotrends::getPredictions(rasts = vars_agg,